nucleotides/nucleotides-data/doc/input_data.md

 The fields in this file are as follows:
   * name: The unique identifier within the file for this data source, uses only the characters a-z, 0-9 and '_'.
-  * description: A full text description of this what the data source is.
+  * description: A full text description of what this data source is.
   * source_type: The identifier for the metadata value from the `type/source.yml` file.
-This categorises the source of the input data.
+This is used categorise the source of the input data.
   * references: Zero or more reference files for this data.
+Each reference file is dictionary containing the files `file_type`, `sha256` and `url`.
+The sha256 is the digest of the file as produced by the shell command `sha256sum`.
+The `url` is the S3 location of the file.
+The `file_type` field corresponds to an entry in the `type/file.yml` metadata.

+In the example above the ecoli_k12 entry has one reference file.
+The metagenome entry has no reference files, as usually none exist for non-synthetic metagenomes.

 ## Input Data File